gp-technical/stack-pack-gpapi-demo/README.md

 ## Introduction
 The main GoodPractice API is a fully secured RESTful API that gives client _secure_ access to the structure, features and content of any Subscription for which they have access

 The problem is the security.
 It is quite tricky to perform the security handshake and get the token you need to call any of the main GoodPractice API end-points.

 It is for this reason that the GPAPI package has been written.
+You can find the source of the module here (stack-pack-gpapi)[https://github.com/gp-technical/stack-pack-gpapi]

-It is a helper module that greatly simplifies the security handshake process and then any subsequent access to the main GoodPractice API endpoints leaving you free to just pick and use the end-points that you need without worrying about encryption or identity-tokens.
+The GPAPI package is a helper module that greatly simplifies the security handshake process and then any subsequent access to the main GoodPractice API endpoints leaving you free to just pick and use the end-points that you need without worrying about encryption or identity-tokens.

 This demo app is intended to get you started using the GPAPI helper package.
 It defines its own simple façade API with a few choice example end-points that will have you listing and displaying GoodPractice content in just a few minutes.
 These demo API end-points each use the GPAPI package to call out to the main GoodPractice API and return the results.